lexie-liang/LiangJiayu.github.io/index.md

 ## Research Experience
 [2024-present] <strong>Efficacy of Melodic Training and Sleep-mediated Memory Consolidation in Learning Cantonese Level Tones by Native Speakers of Mandarin and English</strong><br>
-- Conducted literature review.
+- Conducted extensive literature review to inform research direction.
-- Aims to recruit 120 college students (60 Mandarin speakers and 60 English speakers) to participate in the <a href="#melodicTraining2023">music training program</a> I have designed for the previous study. <br>
+- Aims to recruit 120 college students (60 Mandarin speakers and 60 English speakers) to participate in the music training program I have designed for the previous study. <br>

+Conducted extensive literature review to inform research direction.

+Currently leading efforts to recruit 120 college students, comprising 60 Mandarin speakers and 60 English speakers, to engage in the <a href="#melodicTraining2023">music training program and associated assessments,</a> developed as part of my previous study.